The Old Catholic Church of British Columbia: A Rich History and Enduring Faith

 The Old Catholic movement, globally, emerged from the fallout of the First Vatican Council (1869-1870).
 The declaration of papal infallibility in matters of faith and morals proved controversial for many, leading to a schism within the Catholic Church.
 Those who opposed this doctrine, valuing a more decentralized and historically informed approach to ecclesiology, formed the Old Catholic Church.

 Early Old Catholic congregations in BC often comprised individuals who felt alienated from the increasingly centralized structure of the Roman Catholic Church or those seeking a more liberal theological interpretation.
-The emphasis on maintaining the ancient traditions of the Church, while embracing a more modern, inclusive approach to faith and practice, appealed to many.
+And the emphasis on maintaining the ancient traditions of the Church, while embracing a more modern, inclusive approach to faith and practice, appealed to many.
 This balance of tradition and progress continues to shape the identity of the Old Catholic Church in BC.

 Theological Distinctives: A Focus on Tradition and Reform